abd-h/practicing-ccs-layout/README.md

 ## CSS Grid - lesson covers below topics

-- Defaul rules for auto-placement
+- Default rules for auto-placement
 - Sizing rows in the implicit grid
+- Auto-placement by column
+- Deal with items that span tracks